rancher/rancher-docs/versioned_docs/version-2.10/api/workflows/projects.md

 Note that this command doesn't delete the namespaces and resources that formerly belonged to the project.

-It does delete all projectroletemplatebindings to the projects, so recreating the project will not restore membership of the project.
-Those will need to be recreated.
+It does delete all project role template bindings for the projects, so recreating the project will not restore members added to the project, and you have to add users as members again.